 Your housing is arranged by Linnaeus University in a residence hall or off-campus apartment.
 Residence halls have single rooms with private bathrooms and shared kitchen facilities.
 You'll cook your own meals in the kitchens or eat at one of several campus cafeterias.

-Students can choose courses in a variety of disciplines including Business and Mathematics.
+Students can choose courses in a variety of disciplines.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Linnaeus

 Below you will find more information on program costs: